- Seasonal influenza is an acute viral infection that spreads easily from person to person.

 Seasonal influenza is an acute viral infection caused by an influenza virus.

-There are three types of seasonal influenza – A, B and C. Type A influenza viruses are further typed into subtypes according to different kinds and combinations of virus surface proteins.
-Among many subtypes of influenza A viruses, currently influenza A(H1N1) and A(H3N2) subtypes are circulating among humans.
+There are 3 types of seasonal influenza viruses – A, B and C. Type A influenza viruses are further classified into subtypes according to the combinations of various virus surface proteins.
+Among many subtypes of influenza A viruses, influenza A(H1N1) and A(H3N2) subtypes are currently circulating among humans.

 Signs and symptoms

 Seasonal influenza is characterized by a sudden onset of high fever, cough (usually dry), headache, muscle and joint pain, severe malaise (feeling unwell), sore throat and runny nose.
 Cough can be severe and can last 2 or more weeks.
 Most people recover from fever and other symptoms within a week without requiring medical attention.
 But influenza can cause severe illness or death especially in people at high risk (see below).
 The time from infection to illness, known as the incubation period, is about 2 days.

 Yearly influenza epidemics can seriously affect all populations, but the highest risk of complications occur among children younger than age 2 years, adults aged 65 years or older, pregnant women, and people of any age with certain medical conditions, such as chronic heart, lung, kidney, liver, blood or metabolic diseases (such as diabetes), or weakened immune systems.